EvernodeXRPL/evernode-sdk/evernode/tutorial-cluster.md

         }
      ]
      ```
-   - You can specify more options (Ex: `-h` specify a host) to the `cluster-create` command.
+   - You can specify more options (Ex: `-m` specify life moments) to the `cluster-create` command.
 Check the supported options using below command.
      ```bash
      evdevkit cluster-create --help
      ```
-6. At this point you have created an Evernode cluster successfully and you have details of all the instances including public key, IP, ports etc. Now you can test the uploaded contract by implementing a user client same as you did in [hpdevkit basic tutorial](../hotpocket/tutorial-basics.md#create-the-client-application).
+7. At this point you have created an Evernode cluster successfully and you have details of all the instances including public key, IP, ports etc. Now you can test the uploaded contract by implementing a user client same as you did in [hpdevkit basic tutorial](../hotpocket/tutorial-basics.md#create-the-client-application).